amerkay/wildamer.com/content/project/givewp-beacon-crm-n8n-workflow-integration.md

 > {{ /* original expression here */ }}
 > ```
 >
-> Your updates MUST edit the expression minimally, use meainingful variable names and be readable and maintanable Javascript code.
+> Your updates MUST edit the expression minimally, use meaningful variable names and be readable and maintainable Javascript code.
 > Reply with the full updated expression so that it: **describe your change here**.

 3. Paste the updated expression back into n8n.